streamnative/pulsar-hub/offloaders/gcs/2.5.1/gcs.md

 >
 > Before offloading data from BookKeeper to GCS, you need to configure some properties of the GCS offloader driver.

-Besides, you can also configure the GCS offloader to run automatically or trigger it manually.
+Besides, you can also configure the GCS offloader to run it automatically or trigger it manually.

 ## Configure GCS offloader driver